moneroguides/1x02-setting-up-your-own-node/script.md

 ### FORWARDING THE P2P PORT - LINUX

 Forwarding the required port is relatively simple as a linux user.
 To do so, we're going to use the "Uncomplicated Firewall", [ufw](https://wiki.ubuntu.com/UncomplicatedFirewall) for short.
-This may be entirely new to you and if it is, the first thing you're going to want see it's install.
+This may be entirely new to you and if it is, the first thing you're going to want see if it's installed.

-Use `ctrl+shift+t` to open up a new tab in your terminal and follow it up with the command `ufw --version`, if you don't get a printout with a version number, you will need to install it, which you can do via your package manager.
+Use `ctrl+shift+t` to open up a new tab in your terminal and follow it up with the command `ufw --version`, if you don't get a printout with a version number you will need to install it, which you can do via your package manager.

 To enable the ufw, we will use the command `sudo ufw enable`.
 Next, we're going to use the command `sudo ufw default deny incoming` and `sudo ufw default allow outgoing`.